drusellers/site/content/values/service.md

 ---
 title: 'Service'
-categories: values
-tags:
-  - Values
-type: value
+preview: |
+    Helping you, helps me
 ---

 > Be subject to one another out of reverence to Christ.
 "Be subject to one another."
 In this day and age of 24-hour cable crap, devoted to feeding the voyeuristic gluttony of the American public, hooked on a bad soap opera that's passing itself off as important, don't you think you might be able to find some relevance in verse 21?
-How do end the cycle?
+How do we end the cycle?
 Be subject to one another!
 > Jed Bartlet from West Wing